Janlearns/Janlearns/README.md

 ###

 <p align="left">
-## Hey, I'm Rayzan 👋
-I’m passionate about **Machine Learning, Artificial Intelligence, and Data Science** — turning raw data into real, intelligent solutions.
-I love experimenting with models, understanding how they learn, and seeing how AI can make a real-world impact.

-🌱 **Currently learning and exploring:**
-- Deep understanding of ML & AI fundamentals
+I am an aspiring **Machine Learning & AI Engineer**, passionate about transforming raw data into intelligent, scalable solutions.
+My focus lies in designing robust models, optimizing algorithms, and bridging the gap between theoretical AI and real-world impact.

+🌱 **Current Focus:**
+- Advancing core competencies in **Machine Learning & Deep Learning**.
-- Data preprocessing, feature engineering, and model optimization
+- Mastering data preprocessing, feature engineering, and model optimization.
-- Integrating AI models into practical applications and systems
+- Integrating AI models into production-ready applications.

-💡 **My vision:**
+💡 **Professional Vision:**
-To become a **Machine Learning Engineer** who not only builds accurate models,
-but also understands the full pipeline — from data to deployment.

-📫 Always open for discussions, collaborations, or just geeking out about AI!
+To evolve into a full-stack **Machine Learning Engineer** capable of managing the entire lifecycle of AI solutions—from data ingestion to model deployment.

+📫 Open to collaborations and discussions on AI advancements and data science.
 </p>
 ###

-<h3 align="left">🛠 TechStack</h3>
+<h3 align="left">🛠 Tech Stack</h3>

 ###